hrldcpr/blog/_posts/2020-10-27-visual-sum-of-cubes.md

 <small>*Pyramid arrangement of $$1^3+2^3+3^3$$.*</small>
 {: style="text-align: center;"}

-But pyramids aren't very symmetrical—the sides are triangles but the base is a square, so every symmetry leaves the 1 at the top and doesn't actually change our entries at all, meaning we can't combine symmetric copies in a useful way.
+But pyramids aren't very symmetrical—the sides are triangles but the base is a square, so every symmetry leaves the 1 at the top and doesn't actually change our entries at all, meaning we can't combine symmetric copies in a simplifying way.

 ### Octahedra?